browserengineering/book/book/scheduling-and-threading.md

 rendering pipeline if needed, and also one browser method and one script task, if there are any on those queues.

-The part at thet end is the trickiest.
+The part at the end is the trickiest.
 First, check if there are more tasks to execute; if so, loop again and run those tasks.
 If not, sleep until there is a task to run.
 The way we "sleep until there is a task" is via a *condition variable*, which is a way for one thread to block until it has been notified by